Diego Herazo

-Diego Fernando Herazo Moreno (born 14 April 1996) is a Colombian footballer who plays as a forward for Millonarios.
+Diego Fernando Herazo Moreno (born 14 April 1996) is a Colombian footballer who plays as a forward for Argentine side San Lorenzo.

 Career

 Herazo started his career with Colombian top flight side Independiente Medellín, where he made 9 appearances and scored 0 goals.
 On 27 July 2015, he debuted for Independiente Medellín during a 1–0 win over Deportes Tolima.

-Before the 2018 season, Herazo signed for Valledupar in the Colombian second division.

-Before the 2019 season, he returned to Colombian top flight club Independiente Medellín.